quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 display_source_code(dh.load_dataset)
 ```

-Note that we use the `h5netcdf` engine that is more permissive than the default NetCDF engine to accommodate for arrays of complex numbers.
+Note that we use the `h5netcdf` engine which is more permissive than the default NetCDF engine to accommodate arrays of complex numbers.

 ```{note}
 Furthermore, in order to support a variety of attribute types (e.g. the `None` type) and shapes (e.g. nested dictionaries) in a seamless dataset round trip, some additional tooling is required.
 See source codes below that implements the two-way conversion adapter used by the functions shown above.